 'Infrastructure concerns society as a whole'

-A day before the all-important meet between the IT captains and the chief minister, ‘action’ and ‘implementation’ appear to be the buzzword.
+A day before the all-important meet between the IT captains and the chief minister, action and implementation appear to be the buzzword.

-Speaking to The Times of India, industry leaders said they look forward to the government’s views on the manner in which projects will be implemented.
+Speaking to The Times of India, industry leaders said they look forward to the governments views on the manner in which projects will be implemented.
 The government will begin the meeting on Thursday with a presentation to provide an update on the projects being implemented.
 This will be followed by an interaction.
-Here’s what some industry leaders expect from the meeting:
+Heres what some industry leaders expect from the meeting:

 No politicising please:

-make it clear that this whole issue about infrastructure is not about IT and BT sectors.
+I want to make it clear that this whole issue about infrastructure is not about IT and BT sectors.
 This concerns society as a whole.
 Let us not politicise the issue.
 It is a fact that IT has contributed a lot to the city.
 The key, meanwhile, is implementation.
-The only thing that needs to be done is to implement all plans that are on paper. — Kiran Mazumdar-Shaw, chairperson, Biocon.
+The only thing that needs to be done is to implement all plans that are on paper.
+Kiran Mazumdar-Shaw, chairperson, Biocon.

-It’s embarrassing:
+Its embarrassing:

-50 per cent of the apparel export manufacturing sector in Bangalore is based, need to be immediately asphalted.
-We have so many foreign clients visiting these places, and it’s so embarrassing to take them there.
+The roads in Yeshwantpur and Peenya, where nearly 50 per cent of the apparel export manufacturing sector in Bangalore is based, need to be immediately asphalted.
+We have so many foreign clients visiting these places, and its so embarrassing to take them there.
 The existing airport is also extremely inadequate.
-The new airport will take time, so HAL should be persuaded to allow construction of another terminal. — Rajendra Hinduja, director, Gokaldas Exports.
+The new airport will take time, so HAL should be persuaded to allow construction of another terminal.
+Rajendra Hinduja, director, Gokaldas Exports.

 West Bengal is better: